ManosDim/Video-to-MIDI/README.md

 Select NDI source (maybe you need to bang get source list).

-RGB are mapped to MID ch1, ch2, ch3 respectively.
+RGB are mapped to MIDI ch1, ch2, ch3 respectively.

 Select MIDI output by clicking the makenote object.